backdrop-contrib/samlauth/README.md

 ### Service Provider:

-Unless you want to store the keys in the database: create a folder in a 'private' location (accessible by Drupal but not accessible over the web), named "certs".
-Place the files sp.key and sp.crt inside them.
-(These specific folder / file names are mandatory.)
-Configure the folder name in the "Certificate Folder" element.

 The Entity ID can be any value, used to identify this particular SP / Drupal application to the IdP - as long as it is unique among all SPs known by the IdP.
 (Many SPs make it equal to the URL for the application or metadata, but that's just a convention.
 Choose anything you like - unless the organisation operating the IdP is already mandating a specific value.)

+Place your SSL certificate and private key in a 'private' location on the web server (accessible by Drupal but not accessible over the web) and enter the file names.
+Alternatively, don't put them on the server and enter the full cert/key (contents of the files); this last thing, saving a private key in configuration / the Drupal database, is generally considered less secure.

 After saving this configuration, the metadata URL should contain all information (as an XML file) necessary for the IdP to configure our information